MissEnvii/Module_2_challenge/README.md

 ```
 ![getting stared](assets/img/website_looks_01.jpg)
 ```
 I have added class named mt-4 and pt-4 with a container class that will set the margin top and padding top to 1.5.
-The next section was assgined a class of col-lg-8 wiht like atke up the right column with an 8-part grid for bigger screens.
+The next section was assgined a class of col-lg-8 with like take up the right column with an 8-part grid for bigger screens.
 ```
 ![getting started](assets/img/AboutMe-css01.jpg)
 ![getting started](assets/img/Aboutme_websiteImg_01.jpg)

 ```
-Here i was able to add a Section to show what I do under portfolio.
+Here I was able to add a Section to show what I do under portfolio.
 As of right now I don't have much so I do have some empty boxes.
+* (later I change this section to Skills)
 ```
 ![getting started](assets/img/Portfolio%20section.jpg)
 ![getting started](assets/img/Portfolio_html.jpg)